vanmars/anagrams_and_antigrams/README.md

-# _Anagrams and Antigrams_
+# _Anagrams, Antigrams, and Palindromes . . .
+Oh My!!!_

 _25 September 2020_

-#### _Program checks for anagrams, antigrams, and palindromes_
+#### _A console app that checks for anagrams, antigrams, and palindromes_

 #### By _**Vanessa Stewart**_

 ## Description

 _This is a project for Epicodus to practice using test driven development and encapsulation while working with Ruby classes and methods.
-This program allows users to input two strings.
-It then checks to see if the two strings are anagrams or antigrams.
-If neither, it returns the letters that do match.
-The program also informs the user whether each individual string is a palindrome or not.
-Finally, if a user enters a word that is not a real word, the program will return an error and ask the user to try again._
+This program queries users for two inputs: a word, sentence or name of a .txt file, containing words or sentences.
+The program then checks to see if the two strings are anagrams or antigrams (spacing, punctuation, and capitaliztion do not cause errors).
+If neither, the program returns the letters that do match.
+The program also informs the user whether each individual input is a palindrome or not.
+If a user enters a word that is not a real word, the program will return an error and prompt the user to enter a new input before continuing.
+Once the program completes it checks, it gives the user the option to enter two new strings or to quit the program altogether._

-_The original instructions for the project include:_
+_The original instructions for the project are listed below:_

 Create an algorithm with an anagram method that follows the rules included below.